-Fascias, on the other hand, are the horizontal boards that are mounted by your roofing contractor and are also often called the roofline.
+Fascias, on the other hand, are the horizontal boards that are mounted around the edge of your roof and are also often called the roofline.
 Fascias give your home a more finished look and increase its overall curb appeal but, more importantly, it is where your gutters are usually mounted.

 Before soffits became a popular way to ventilate your attic, most roofing companies used gable or hood vents to aid in proper air circulation.
 Now, soffits are the main option as it provides a more effective way of cycling the air in your attic which is crucial for the overall health of your entire roof.

-If you are looking for a reputable and honest roofer in Fort Collins, CO, then you’ve come to the right place!
+If you are looking for a reputable and honest roofer in Berthoud, CO, or the surrounding areas, then you’ve come to the right place!
 For all your roof-related needs, be sure to give Colorado Roof Toppers a call at (720) 378-1901 or fill out our contact form to schedule an appointment with one of our roofers today.